 Household composition statistics

-This article presents data on the development of households in the European Union (EU) and in the EU Member States during the last decade.
-It also reports on the evolution of men and women living either in a couple, alone or in another type of household at European level.
-Special attention is also paid to the presence of children in households.
+This article presents data on the development of households in the European Union (EU) and in the EU Member States during the past decade.
+It also reports at European level on the evolution of men and women living either as a couple, alone or in another type of household .
+The presence of children in households is also given special attention.
+Furthermore, the article focuses on the changes in young people's living situations between 2019 and 2020.

 The statistics presented in this article are based on the European Union Labour Force Survey (EU-LFS), which is one of the largest European household sample surveys.

-During the last decade i.e. 2010-2019, the total number of households in the EU increased by 7.0 %.
-In 2019, the EU-27 recorded 195.0 million households with on average 2.3 members per household.
-The largest average household size was recorded in Croatia (2.8 members), while the smallest was observed in Sweden (1.8 members), followed by Denmark, Germany, Finland and Estonia (each with 2.0 members).
-Between 2010 and 2019, only three EU Member States remained stable in terms of household size (namely Belgium, Denmark and the Netherlands); all other EU Member States recorded a decrease in the average number of persons per household.
-The largest decreases since 2010 were observed in Latvia and Malta, with the average household size decreasing from 2.6 and 2.9 members respectively in 2010 to 2.2 and 2.5 members respectively in 2019.
+During the last decade i.e. 2010-2020, the total number of households in the EU increased by 7.2 %.
+In 2020, the European Union recorded 195.4 million households with on average 2.3 members per household.
+The largest average household size was recorded in Croatia (2.8 members) and in Ireland, Cyprus, Malta, Poland, Romania and Slovakia (all with 2.6 persons in average) while the smallest was observed in Sweden (1.5 members), followed by Denmark, Germany**, Estonia and Finland (each with 2.0 members).

 Relative differences in households for men and women, young people and seniors

-In the context of the EU-LFS, children are considered economically dependent and are aged up to 24 years old.
-Considering only the adults aged between 15 and 24 years (so those economically independent), a vast majority of men (71.0 %) live with another adult (not in a couple) or more adults against 57.6 % of women.
-Another difference among young adults is that one in five female adults aged 15-24 live in a couple (20.1 %) while it is the case for fewer than one in ten men in this age category (8.3 %).
+In the context of the EU-LFS, children are those aged up to 24 years old, living with adults and economically dependent.
+Looking only the adults aged between 15 and 24 years (so those economically independent), the vast majority of men (72.1 %) live in another type of household (i.e. two, but not as a couple, or more adults) against 58.2 % of women.
+Another difference among young adults is that around one in five female adults aged 15-24 live as a couple (18.9 %) while it is the case for fewer than one in ten men in this age category (7.7 %).

-In the EU, 40.1 % of women aged 65 or more live alone compared with 19.4 % of men in the same category.
-Four out of ten women (40.0 %) and six out of ten men (63.1 %) live in a couple, most likely because women on average live longer.
+In the EU, 40.4 % of women aged 65 or over live alone compared with 19.8 % of men in the same category.
+Four out of ten women (40.1 %) and six out of ten men (62.9 %) live as a couple, probably because women on average live longer.

 Presence and number of children

-The 2019 distribution of households shows that the share of households in which children live can vary considerably from one country to another (see Figure 7).
-At European level, around three in ten households (28.8 %) include children.
-At the top of the scale, children were present in more than one third of households in Ireland, Poland, Romania, Cyprus, Slovakia and Portugal.
-At the opposite end, in Sweden, Germany and Finland, the presence of children was observed in fewer than one in four households.
+The 2020 distribution of households shows that the share of households in which children live can vary considerably from one country to another (see Figure 7).
+At EU level, around three in ten households (28.7 %) include children.
+At the top of the scale, children lived in one third or more of households in Ireland, Poland, Portugal, Cyprus, Slovakia, Malta, Romania and Luxembourg.
+In Sweden*, Finland, and Germany**, children were found in less than one out of every four households.

-More than two thirds of households with children consisted of couples (68.3 %).
-In some countries, it is by far the most common type of household with children: in Finland and Greece, couples represent 83.3% and 79.0 % respectively of the total households with children, while the lowest share in the EU is observed in Latvia (52.6 %).
-In Serbia and North Macedonia, less than half of households with children are couples (48.5 % and 41.6 %).
-These two candidate countries have the highest share of households consisting of two adults (not in a couple) or more adults and that include children (45.6 % in Serbia and 56.4 % in North Macedonia).
-They are followed by the EU Member States Croatia, Bulgaria and Romania, as well as Montenegro and Turkey, where more than one third of households with children also include two adults not in a couple or more adults.
-At European level, these households accounted for 17.6 % of households with children, with this percentage below 10 % in Estonia, Finland, Denmark and Sweden.
-In these countries except Finland (i.e. Estonia, Denmark and Sweden), single parents represent more than 25 % of the households with children.
-In the whole European Union, single parents accounted for 14.1 % of households with children.
-The lowest shares of lone parents are found in Romania and Croatia, as well as in Montenegro, Serbia, Turkey and North Macedonia (all recording a percentage less than 7 %).
+More than two thirds of households with children consisted of couples (68.7 %).
+In some countries, it is by far the most common type of household with children: in Finland and Greece, couples represent 83.9% and 79.2 % respectively of the total number of households with children, while the lowest share in the EU is observed in Latvia (46.6 %).
+In Serbia and North Macedonia, less than half of the households with children are couples (48.2 % and 40.9 %).
+These two candidate countries have the highest share of households consisting of two (not being a couple) or more adults and that include children (46.3 % in Serbia and 57.2 % in North Macedonia).
+They are followed by the two EU Member States Croatia and Romania, as well as Turkey, where more than one-third of households with children include two (who are not a couple) or more adults.
+At EU level, these households accounted for 17.3 % of households with children, while this percentage is below 10 % in Estonia, Finland, Denmark and Sweden*.
+In these countries except Finland (i.e. Estonia, Denmark and Sweden*) but also in Latvia, Lithuania and France, single parents represent more than 20 % of households with children.
+In the whole European Union, single parents accounted for 14.0 % of households with children.
+Romania and Croatia had the lowest proportions of single parents, as did Serbia, Turkey and North Macedonia (all recording a percentage less than 7 %).

-Among households without children in the EU in 2019, almost half of them consisted of single adults (48.6 %), around one third are couples (34.7 %) and 16.7 % are households with two adults not in a couple or more adults.
+Among households without children in the EU in 2020, almost half of them consisted of single adults (49.1 %), around one third are couples (34.6 %) and 16.3 % are households with two (not being a couple) or more adults.

 Source data for tables and graphs